pgooch/auto-seo/readme.txt

 == Changelog ==

+#### 2.5.4
+ + Added several new built-in keywords sets inlcuding Page Title, Categories, and Author.
+A complete list is available on the settings page.
+ + Page titles should now be cleaned of any dividers that end up dangling at the end.
 #### 2.4.4
  + Added [Page Title] to the valid substitutions in the description field.
  + Adjusted how the page title is gathered to avoid double-titling in some use cases.